 - Name the "overlays", which are the actual map layers (e.g. called Contours or Base in the user interface)

-Use the .Name property of the Shape object to rename a layer or map object.
-For an example of renaming a map or the component layers, see below.
+The script below shows how to use the .Name property of the Shape object to rename a layer or map object.

 To run this script:

 - Copy the script below, or download the attached BAS file: AssignName.BAS

 - In a Windows Explorer window, navigate to C:\Program Files\Golden Software\Surfer.

 - Double click on Scripter.exe to launch Scripter.

 - Press Ctrl+A to select all of the existing lines then press Delete.

 - Press Ctrl+V to paste the script into Scripter.